Table of contents

-How to Test and Improve Core Web Vitals for WordPress?
+- How to Test and Measure the Core Web Vitals with PageSpeed Insights

-How to Test and Improve Core Web Vitals for WordPress?
+- How to Improve Core Web Vitals on WordPress

 Forget website load times, think user experience: Introducing Google Core Web Vitals